In the Gram stain procedure, what is the correct sequence of reag... | Study Prep in Pearson+

-Understand that the Gram stain procedure involves four main reagents applied in a specific order to differentiate bacterial cell walls based on their ability to retain the primary stain.
+Step 1: Understand the purpose of each reagent in the Gram stain procedure.
+Crystal violet is the primary stain that initially colors all the bacteria purple.

-Identify the primary stain, which is the first reagent applied to the heat-fixed bacterial smear.
-In the Gram stain, this is crystal violet, which stains all cells purple initially.
+Step 2: Apply iodine, which acts as a mordant.
+The iodine forms a complex with the crystal violet inside the bacterial cells, making the dye less soluble and more firmly attached.

-Next, apply the mordant, which is iodine.
-The iodine forms a complex with crystal violet inside the cells, helping to fix the dye and increase its retention in Gram-positive bacteria.
+Step 3: Use the decolorizer (usually alcohol or acetone).
+This step differentiates bacteria by washing out the crystal violet-iodine complex from Gram-negative cells, while Gram-positive cells retain the complex due to their thicker peptidoglycan layer.

-Then, use the decolorizer, typically alcohol or acetone.
-This step selectively removes the crystal violet-iodine complex from Gram-negative cells due to their thinner peptidoglycan layer, while Gram-positive cells retain the complex.
+Step 4: Apply safranin, the counterstain.
+This stains the decolorized Gram-negative bacteria pink/red, allowing differentiation from the purple Gram-positive bacteria.

-Finally, apply the counterstain, safranin, which stains the decolorized Gram-negative bacteria pink/red, allowing differentiation between Gram-positive (purple) and Gram-negative (pink/red) cells.
+Step 5: Summarize the correct sequence of reagents applied to the heat-fixed smear as: crystal violet, iodine (mordant), decolorizer (alcohol/acetone), and finally safranin.

 Watch next